 Is Thread affiliated with a university or other organization?

-No. Thread is the creation of volunteer writers and photographers and a solo editor-preneur.
+No. Thread is the creation of volunteer writers and a solo editor-photographer.

 Who are the contributors?